 Material contributors to the Company's income are (i) written insurance premium, and (ii) ceding commission, both of which relate to the Company's insurance business.
-The Company has also recorded a reserve for future loss expenses of \$409k.
+The Company has also recorded a reserve for losses incurred but not reported of \$3,667k.